“How are you?”

 I’m not doubting that life tends to get hectic.
 Jobs and kids and pets and Instagram accounts.
 Yard work and workouts.
 Parents get medical procedures and laundry gets left in the washer.

 But somehow, being “busy” seems have become a point of pride in our culture.
 Like, “I am a very important person because I only have time to sleep for five hours a night.”

 That doesn’t make you important.
 You know what that makes you?
 A victim of advanced interrogation techniques.

 I just had a book published.
 I did a book tour and media that consisted of things like twelve radio interviews in one day.
 I’m writing another book, I write two blogs, contribute to various online publications and I’m about to start teaching a writing class.
 I travel and give talks at schools and conferences.
+I teach yoga classes.
 I volunteer at an animal shelter.
 I also run the website and social media for a local business in my town.
 And then, you know.
 I have my life.

 So, I understand busy.